kennethkietvuong/cse15l-lab-reports/lab-report-1-week-2.md

 ## Moving Files over SSH with scp
 * So, we know a few commands to run through the terminal to go back & forth, copy, and read files.
 Now let's go to the next level and transfer files from your computer to the server computer.

 * We are going to be using the `scp` command to make this magic work.
 SCP stands for Secure Copy Protocol, and basically it's another way to copy files (but between networks).
-We *always* run this command through the client (your computer):
+We *always* run this command through the client (your computer).

+### Step 1 - Creating a file to transfer
     1. On your computer (*not accessing the server computer*), create a file called **WhereAmI.java** & then put this piece of code into the file:
         ```java
         class WhereAmI {